symbol/symbol-docs/source/concepts/fees.rst

 Rental fee
 **********

 Accounts willing to register a :doc:`namespace <namespace>` or a :doc:`mosaic <mosaic>` have to pay a rental fee in addition to the transaction fee.
-The effective rental fee is adjusted dynamically based on the :doc:`median network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
+The effective rental fee is adjusted dynamically based on the :doc:`median network multiplier <harvesting>` over last :ref:`maxRollbackBlocks <config-network-properties>`.

 For more information, see how the network calculates the effective rental fee for :ref:`mosaics <mosaic-rental-fee>` and :ref:`namespaces <namespace-rental-fee>`.